Benedict Cumberbatch: Charity

 Cumberbatch is a founding member of the "Save Soho" campaign which aims "to protect and nurture iconic music and performing arts venues in Soho."
-In an open letter published in The Guardian on 31 January 2015, Cumberbatch, amongst others, asked for pardons of all gay and bisexual men who were convicted under the same now-defunct "indecency" laws as Alan Turing was (whom Cumberbatch portrayed in The Imitation Game).
+In an open letter published in The Guardian on 31 January 2015, Cumberbatch, among others, asked for pardons of all gay and bisexual men who were convicted under the same now-defunct "indecency" laws as Alan Turing was (whom Cumberbatch portrayed in The Imitation Game).

 In September 2015, Cumberbatch condemned the UK government's response to the migrant crisis in a speech to theatregoers during a curtain call at a performance of Hamlet, for which he stars.
 He also fronted a video campaign to help the charity Save The Children in its mission to aid young Syrian refugees.
 He was one of the signatories of an open letter, published in The Guardian, criticising the government for its actions regarding the refugee problem.
 He also gave nightly speeches after his curtain call as Hamlet at the Barbican in London, asking for donations to help Syrian refugees.
 At the end of the run, the audience contributed more than £150,000 for Save the Children.
 He faced criticism for not taking in refugees himself, responding "I do have a house, but it's empty, it's gutted, there's no electricity or water, so that wouldn't work, and I have a baby in my flat, there are no spare rooms".
 In 2017 he told The Big Issue "I understand why some might think I should be housing people instead of complaining about a government not doing it.
 But I was trying to raise awareness that we can do more as a society [...]
 But we raised money for children in need.
 So I don't regret doing it for a second, and I will do it again, even if it does put me in the firing line".

 In May 2020, Cumberbatch was among the ten celebrities who read an instalment of Roald Dahl's children's fantasy novel James and the Giant Peach.
 The audio-visual readings were published by Oscar-winning director Taika Waititi in aid of the global-non profit charity Partners In Health, co-founded by Dahl's daughter Ophelia, which had been fighting COVID-19 in vulnerable areas.

+Cumberbatch appeared at the Together for Palestine benefit concert in September 2025, where he recited Mahmoud Darwish's poem On this land there are reasons to live.